 - Curriculum vitae

-- Three letters of reference; one should be from a director of clinical training (if background to date is in psychology), residency training director (if background to date is in psychiatry), or equivalent figure if training is in other disciplines; the second and third should be from other academic references
+- Three letters of reference, with one of the letters from a director of training (if background is in psychology), residency training director (if background is in psychiatry/medicine), or equivalent figure if training is in other disciplines

-The application materials are currently being solicited for all sites.
-The application deadline is October 15, 2019, but applications are accepted on a rolling basis until slots are filled.
+Application materials are currently being accepted for all sites.
+The application deadline is September 30, 2021, but applications will be accepted on a rolling basis until slots are filled.